Sefford/fraggle/README.md

 lifecycle will not kick on because of you never removed the Fragment in the first place, for this situation overriding the `onFragmentVisible()` extension will come in handy.

-There is another addition in order to prevent endless cycles of navigation through your flow.
-This is `needsToAddTheFragment()` method.
-It will signal the FraggleManager that before adding a new instance it should try to find and pop an existing instance of such Fragment.

 ### Popping back Fragments

-In Fraggle there is a concept  known in Fraggle as `Entry Fragment`.
-An `Entry Fragment` is a Fragment such as popping back from the back stack should signal your activity to `finish()`.

 Before popping back a Fragment, Fraggle will check out some conditions about the Fragment on top of the backstack.